Investment influenced by bill change

 The EB5 Regional Center Program (EB5 RCP) has never really changed since its enactment in 1990 and was set at a minimum investment threshold of $500,000 for EB5 RCP and $1,000,000 for EB5 Direct Investments.
 Recent amendments will impact investments for existing and future investors.
-Tony Eschner, Director of Client Relations at Versfeld and Hugo Global Immigration Attorneys, explains:
+Leon Versfeld, Senior Immigration Attorney at Versfeld and Hugo Global Immigration Attorneys, explains:

 In recent years, the EB5 industry and Congress identified a few changes that need to be included in new legislation.
 In November 2019, the Department of Homeland Security (DHS) changed the program through an Administrative Federal Rule-making process and increased the minimum investment threshold from $500,000 to $900,000 as promulgated under the EB-5 Modernization Final Rule.